thegooddocsproject/templates/tutorial/tutorial-template-guide.md

 If you're including code samples in your repository, make sure to add comments to your code to help learners understand what each part of the code does.
 Additionally, make sure your code samples work, as learners will copy and paste your code to use in their own projects.

 The last, and optional, element in a step, is the result.
-Continuing with the example, you might describe what happens after a user click the "Create repository" button.
+Continuing with the example, you might describe what happens after a user clicks the "Create repository" button.

 Here is an example step: